drowsy-coder/femunity/README.md

 - Scolarships and Opportunities Specific for Women!
 - Sakhi - AI Support and Health Chatbot

-## Getting Started

-Download Femunity directly from our [GitHub repository](https://github.com/drowsy-coder/femunity).
-After downloading the app, you can sign up for an account using your Google account or use Guest Mode to explore the app.

-### Prerequisites

-Before you start, make sure you have installed the following on your system:

-- Flutter SDK
-- VS Code
-- Dart and Flutter extensions for VS Code
-- Android emulator or physical device

-### Installation

-1. Clone the Femunity repository from GitHub: https://github.com/drowsy-coder/femunity.git

-2. Open the project folder in VS Code.

-3. In VS Code, open the command palette (View > Command Palette) and type "Flutter: Run Flutter Doctor".
-This will check your system to make sure everything is set up correctly.

-4. In VS Code, open the main.dart file and click the "Run" button.
-This will launch the app in the emulator or on your physical device.

 <hr>
 <table style="width: 100%;">
   <tr>